Canyon de Chelly

 Guides are required for most inner canyon tours except for a 2.5 mile roundtrip hike to the White House Ruin.

 Motorists can view the canyon from scenic overlooks on the South Rim (37 miles roundtrip) and North Rim (34 miles roundtrip).
-There is a campground and a lodge at the mouth of the canyon.
+Don't feel obligated to tour both rims.
+Drive the Southr Rim to reach Spider Rock.
+A campground with limited services and the Thunderbird lodge are at the mouth of the canyon.
+Rooms cost about $100 to $130.

 Temperatures can be cold and windy generally from November to February or very hot from June though August with sudden thunderstorms common in late summer.